Akrya/Scheduler/README.md

 ## Plan
-Plan for the Project includes a Gantt Chart, Network Depenency Graph and a Work Breakdown Structure The files can be found in the folder....
+Plan for the Project includes a Gantt Chart, Network Depenency Graph and a Work Breakdown Structure The files can be found in the folder ProjectManagementPlans

 ## Other Information
-Details on the meetings, decisions and background research can be found in the Wiki
+Details on the meetings, decisions and background research can be found in the Github Wiki